kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 ## The UNIX Daemon

 Kanidm provides a UNIX daemon that runs on any client that wants to use PAM and nsswitch integration.
-The daemon can cache the accounts for users who have unreliable networks, or leave the site where Kanidm is.
+The daemon can cache the accounts for users who have unreliable networks, or who leave the site where Kanidm is hosted.
 The daemon is also able to cache missing-entry responses to reduce network traffic and main server load.

 Additionally, running the daemon means that the PAM and nsswitch integration libraries can be small,